Manmohan7/reactnd-contacts-app/README.md

 Most of the commits in this repository correspond to videos in the program.

+## Backend Server

+The backend server for this in-class project can be found [here](https://github.com/udacity/reactnd-contacts-server).

 ## Project Setup

-- Clone the project - `git clone https://github.com/udacity/reactnd-contacts-complete.git`
+- Clone the project - `git clone https://github.com/Manmohan7/reactnd-contacts-app.git`
 - Install the dependencies - `npm install`

-## Backend Server
+## Development Server

-The backend server for this in-class project can be found [here](https://github.com/udacity/reactnd-contacts-server).
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

-## Contributing
+## Build

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.
+Run `npm run build` to build the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

 ## License